Society Finch Breeding

-To prevent breeding behavior, I use fake eggs from theeggshop.com.
+To prevent breeding behavior, I use fake eggs from dummyeggs.com.
 For about $20 you can get 6 realistic looking eggs.
 Just be sure to order the proper size depending on the species of your bird.
 You can usually order your eggs by species.

 Some people advocate removing the nest to prevent unwanted egg laying, however, this seems cruel to me because society finches are nest sleepers, not perch sleepers.
 Imagine having to sleep standing up!

 However, if the fake bird eggs don't stop the egg laying you might want to at least consider taking the nest out, as it is hard on the female's body to keep laying eggs.
 Also, you don't want to end up with too many birds either.
-If all else fails, you could always separate the male and female so there are no more offspring, however, this may not stop the female from laying eggs - they just won't be viable.
+If all else fails, you could always separate the male and female so there are no more offspring, however, this won't stop the female from laying eggs - they just won't be viable.

 So that the female doesn't become calcium depleted, I also supplement my bird's feed with bird calcium powder.
 You can find this in most pet stores and also online.
 I can never get my society finches to eat the cuttlebone that I provide in the cage and so I buy calcium powder for birds and just sprinkle a tiny amount into their seed dish each day.